drakkr/QSOS/Docs/en/Tutorial/qsos-tutorial-evaluations_en.md

 When you consider your evaluation is complete - at least for a first version, you can then propose it to the QSOS community.

 There are two ways to do it.
-The first is, like with templates, to connect to the O3S application^[TODO : <http://o3s.qsos.org/backend/app/upload.php>].
+The first is, like with templates, to connect to the QSOS backend^[<http://backend.qsos.org>].

 ![Uploading an evaluation to the QSOS reference](Images/o3s-upload-eval_en.png)